MicrosoftDocs/power-platform/power-platform/admin/powerapps-privacy-delete-dsr.md

 1. From the [Power Platform admin center](https://admin.powerplatform.microsoft.com/), select an environment.

-   You must be a [Microsoft 365 global admin](/microsoft-365/admin/add-users/about-admin-roles) or an [Microsoft Entra global Administrator](/entra/identity/role-based-access-control/permissions-reference) to be able to review all environments that have been created within your organization.
+   You must be a [Microsoft 365 global admin](/microsoft-365/admin/add-users/about-admin-roles) or a [Microsoft Entra global Administrator](/entra/identity/role-based-access-control/permissions-reference) to be able to review all environments that have been created within your organization.

 2. Under **Resources**, select **Power Apps**.